Tag Archives: monitoring

 13 September 2025

 We use two systems for collecting logs in the project: Grafana Loki and VictoriaLogs, to which Promtail simultaneously writes all collected logs.
-We cannot get rid of Loki: although developers have long since switched to VictoriaLogs, some alerts are still created from metrics generated by Loki, so it is still present in the system.… Read More »
+We cannot get rid of Loki: although developers have long since switched to VictoriaLogs, some alerts are still created from metrics generated by Loki, so it is still present in the system.
+And… Read More »

 PostgreSQL: using EXPLAIN and setting up “auto_explain” in AWS RDS